 Most pet owners remember the massive recalls of 2007.
-Hundreds of animals were killed and thousands more became ill from eating tainted chicken in pet food from China.
+Hundreds of animals were killed and thousands more became ill from eating tainted food from China.
 It seems that the recalls are up once again with 16 foods recalled so far in 2013.

 From 2010 through Dec.
 17, 2012, a reported 2,674 dogs were sickened as a result of eating chicken jerky treats made in China.
 A reported 501 dogs died as a result of eating the tainted treats.
 The FDA however, has failed to determine why pets could get sick or die after consuming these treats from China so recalls haven’t been issued by the FDA.
 The US pet food companies then continued selling their jerky treats, ignoring public pressure to remove their products from the shelves.

 In early January 2013, the New York State Department of Agriculture (NYSDA) issued a report disclosing their finding of trace levels of antibiotics in various chicken jerky products imported from China.
 Finally, with the report from NYSDA, several voluntary recalls followed.

 The FDA isn’t convinced that the trace amounts of antibiotic are what made dogs sick or caused renal failure, which ultimately killed some pets.
 But it may be a good time to take a better look at those antibiotics, as well as the sudden spike in salmonella in pet foods.